 Zakynthos

-Zakynthos (known also as Zante) is the third largest island in the Ionian group.
-It is known as Turtle Island because the National Marine Park of Zakynthos is home for turtles of the species Caretta caretta.
+Zakynthos is also known as Turtle Island because its National Marine Park is home for turtles of the species Caretta caretta.

 In 1953 Zakynthos was destroyed after a sequence of severe earthquakes and all buildings and roads collapsed.
 Nevertheless, everything was reconstructed and the population even increased, now reaching almost 40 000 inhabitants.
+The local bus transport is well organized but it is better to explore the island by car, own or rented.

 Except for Navagio beach, the Blue Caves and the National Marine park, other interesting places to visit on Zakynthos are: